-This Hub discusses how if we--as Christians, will seek it, courage will always guide us to finding a way to see challenging times and difficult choices as opportunities to grow, and how taking advantage of any opportunity for personal growth only strengthens us, spiritually.
-Spiritual maturity is something we need in order to learn to have genuine love for people who demonstrate hatred toward us.
+This Hub discusses the idea of loving our enemies—as Bible believers.
+It discusses how it takes courage to see challenging times and difficult choices as opportunities to grow, and how taking advantage of any opportunity for personal growth only strengthens us, spiritually.
+Spiritual maturity is something we need in order to learn to learn how to live, peacefully, with people who demonstrate hatred toward us.
 Spiritual maturity is something that comes with spiritual growth, and it takes courage to grow spiritually.

-Whenever any of us accepts, courageously, one of God’s difficult challenges, there’s a spiritual “payoff” in it for us.
+Therefore, forgiving enemies can and should take time into consideration.
+Still, whenever any of us accepts, courageously, one of God’s difficult challenges, there’s a spiritual “payoff” in it for us.
 Every time we choose God’s way over our own way, we are choosing to grow spiritually.
 But when we choose to go our way instead of His, we can obstruct or impede our spiritual growth.
 Why?
 Because it takes no courage to take the easy way.
-And whenever we choose “easy” over “difficult,” especially when it comes to things of a, spiritual nature, we’re choosing to stay the same, to not grow, personally or spiritually.
+And whenever we choose “easy” over “difficult,” especially when it comes to things of a spiritual nature, we’re choosing to stay the same, to not grow, personally or spiritually.
 I place into evidence this passage of scripture from Jesus’s “Sermon on the Mount,” Matthew 5:43-48:

 “But I say unto you, love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you; That ye may be the children of your Father which is in heaven: for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.
 For if ye love them which love you, what reward have ye? do not even the publicans the same?
 And if ye salute your brethren only, what do ye more than others? do not even the publicans so?
 Be ye therefore perfect, even as your Father which is in heaven is perfect.”